naomijub/wooridb/README.md

 ### `DELETE ENTITY with ID`:
-Deletes the last entity event, that is, it deletes the last state of an entity.
+Deletes the last entity event for an ID, that is, it deletes the last state of an entity map.
+The deleted state is preserved in the database but cannot be queried anymore.

 If you have, for example, one update on your entity, it will roll back to the `INSERT` event.
 However, if you have only an `INSERT` event then your state will become an empty hashmap.